 Eye Injury During Champagne Celebrations

-Submitted by Clavenna Vision Institute on December 29, 2016
+Submitted by Josh Talkington on December 29, 2016

 A popping cork can cause a serious eye injury and a trip to the eye doctor.
 As the New Year’s Eve celebrations are fast approaching, it is important to think about some of the dangers you don’t hear about.
 Champagne and sparkling wine are usually part of celebrations, but please take be careful so your celebration doesn’t end in a trip to the emergency room.
 Remember when you pop the bubbly to do so in a safe manner!

 A Champagne cork can fly up to 50 mph as it leaves the bottle — fast enough to shatter glass.
 If the cork hits an eye, it can cause bleeding, corneal abrasions and even glaucoma.

 Follow these five tips from the American Academy of Ophthalmology to prevent a serious eye injury when opening your bubbly:

 Champagne has tons of bubbles filled with gas that expand when warm.
 With each degree in temperature, pressure builds that can make a cork fly out unexpectedly.
 To preserve your eyesight (and the taste of your bubbly), always chill your Champagne in the fridge or on ice to about 45 degrees.

 While it looks like fun in the movies, don’t shake the bottle.
 Agitating Champagne increases pressure.
 Also, don’t point the bottle at anyone!
 Beyond being impolite, it could cost someone an eye.

 After tearing off the foil, hold down the cork with the palm of your hand while removing the wire hood.
 Never use a corkscrew to open a bottle of Champagne or sparkling wine.